treitmayr/text-caml/README.md

         123

 - Hash, `hash` is a non-empty hash reference.
-Context is swithed to the elements.
+The context is switched to the elements.

         # hash => {one => 1, two => 2, three => 3}